mgzwarrior/monty-hall-proof/README.md

     + Door.unchoose() was not flipping hasCar to False
 + ~~Document results~~
 + Make game playable for user
++ Apply better argument parsing using argparse
-+ Change explicit True/False logging argument to a '-v' for verbose
+  + Change explicit True/False logging argument to a '--verbose' or -v'
+  + Change explicit True/False gameplay argument to a '--play-game' or -p'
++ Performance enhancements